gderoo/self_driving_car/Project 1 - Lanes/writeup_template.md

 - lines were calculated in the Hough Space
 - finally, in addition to the course videos, we "averaged" the lines

 In order to draw a single line on the left and right lanes, I created new draw_lines() function.
-In the version with highest performance, we do the following:
+In the last version (draw_lines2), we do the following:
 - split the Hough Lines, depending on whether the x coordinates cross the middle line (simpler than the splope suggestion)
 - doing seperate regression on the line extremities for the left and right panels